WHAT IS THE RSA ALGORITHM?

 1< e < gcd (greatest common denominator)(e, q-1) =1

-This means that e, (p-1), and (q-1) can have only one common denominator and that is 1.
+This means that e, (p-1), and (q-1) can have only one common denominator, and that is 1.
 It is not important to know why p and q must have only one common denominator to use RSA.
 It involves aspects of algebraic sets I won't discuss here.
 Just know they have to have this property.
-What this means is the two numbers p and q are co-prime.
-That is they have no factor between them, except 1.
+What this means is that the two numbers p and q are co-prime.
+That is, they have no factor between them, except 1.

 There is a way to determine if the two numbers have only 1 as a common denominator.
 It's called Euclid's algorithm.
 You take the two primes and divide them repeatedly until you get down to 1 as the remainder.
-If you don't get 1 as a remainder in this process then the two primes don't have 1 as their gcd.
+If you don't get 1 as a remainder in this process, then the two primes don't have 1 as their gcd.
 Here is an example with a table that shows how it works.
-On the top we have the dividend (the number to be divided), the divisor, the quotient and the remainder.
-We divide the two numbers across and move the divisor to the second row and repeat the process until we get 1 in a row.
+On top, we have the dividend (the number to be divided), the divisor, the quotient, and the remainder.
+We divide the two numbers across and move the divisor to the second row, and repeat the process until we get 1 in a row.
 If we get 1, then the two numbers have only 1 as their GCD.
 We will use 140 and 21

 Dividend |